Vika1990Z/Vika1990Z.github.io/ventus/content/products/compute/connect-linux-vm.md

 weight: 15
 ---
 ___
-On this page, you can find an explanation of how to connect to the Linux Virual Machine created in Cloud Console using SSH Protocol
+On this page, you can find an explanation of how to connect to the Linux Virual Machine created in the Cloud Console using the SSH Protocol

 # Table of contents
 1. [Prerequisites](#prerequisites)